RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - The classic case of duress is, however, not the lack of will to submit but the victim's intentional submission arising from the realisation that there is no other practical choice open to him
   - Illegitimate pressure
     - ANZ Banking Group Ltd v Karam (2005) 64 NSWLR 149
-      - [66] The vagueness inherent in the terms “economic duress” and “illegitimate pressure” can be avoided by treating the concept of “duress” as limited to threatened or actual unlawful conduct
+      - [66] The vagueness inherent in the terms "economic duress" and "illegitimate pressure" can be avoided by treating the concept of "duress" as limited to threatened or actual unlawful conduct
-      - Avoid vagueness of ‘economic duress’ and ‘illegitmate pressure’ by treating the concept of “duress” as limited to threatened or actual unlawful conduct.
+      - Avoid vagueness of 'economic duress' and 'illegitmate pressure' by treating the concept of "duress" as limited to threatened or actual unlawful conduct.
     - DURESS OF PERSON
       - Barton v Armstrong [1976] AC 104
-        - ‘if A threatens B with death if he does not execute some document and B, who takes A's threats seriously, executes the document it can be only in the most unusual circumstances that there can be any doubt whether the threats operated to induce him to execute the document.’
+        - 'if A threatens B with death if he does not execute some document and B, who takes A's threats seriously, executes the document it can be only in the most unusual circumstances that there can be any doubt whether the threats operated to induce him to execute the document.'
       - The classic case of duress encompasses:
         -  Threatened assaults;
         -  False imprisonment.
     - DURESS OF PROPERTY
-      - Threatened interference with the plaintiff’s tangible property (goods).
+      - Threatened interference with the plaintiff's tangible property (goods).
 Eg:
         -  Damage or destruction of property
         -  Unlawful seizing and detaining, or unlawful refusal to return.
       - Hawker Pacific Pty Ltd v Helicopter Charter Pty Ltd (1991) 22 NSWLR 298
-        - ‘If circumstances for which the appellant was responsible conveyed the threat to the respondent, then the threat of duress would operate as forcefully as if it were put into words.”
+        - 'If circumstances for which the appellant was responsible conveyed the threat to the respondent, then the threat of duress would operate as forcefully as if it were put into words."
 (303, Priestley JA)
     - ECONOMIC DURESS
-      - Threatened unlawful interference with the plaintiff’s financial or other economic interests.
+      - Threatened unlawful interference with the plaintiff's financial or other economic interests.
       - Common issue:
-        - where is the boundary between ‘illegitimate pressure’ and ‘hard bargaining’?
+        - where is the boundary between 'illegitimate pressure' and 'hard bargaining'?
       - Barton v Armstrong [1976] AC 104
-        - ‘[An alleged case of duress] involves consideration of what the law regards as voluntary, or its opposite; for in life, including the life of commerce and finance, many acts are done under pressure, sometimes overwhelming pressure, so that one can say that the actor had no choice but to act.
+        - '[An alleged case of duress] involves consideration of what the law regards as voluntary, or its opposite; for in life, including the life of commerce and finance, many acts are done under pressure, sometimes overwhelming pressure, so that one can say that the actor had no choice but to act.
         - Absence of choice in this sense does not negate consent in law: for this the pressure must be one of a kind which the law does not regard as legitimate.
-Thus, out of the various means by which consent may be obtained – advice, persuasion, influence, inducement, representation, commercial pressure - the law has come to select some which it will not accept as a reason for voluntary action: fraud, abuse of relation of confidence, undue influence, duress or coercion.’
+Thus, out of the various means by which consent may be obtained – advice, persuasion, influence, inducement, representation, commercial pressure - the law has come to select some which it will not accept as a reason for voluntary action: fraud, abuse of relation of confidence, undue influence, duress or coercion.'
 (Lord Wilberforce and Lord Simon of Glaisdale (Dissent))
       - The mere fact that pressure is applied – even overwhelming pressure – or that parties bargain from unequal bargaining positions is not sufficient to amount to duress.
       - Crescendo Management v Westpac (1988) 19 NSWLR 40
-        - ‘The proper approach in my opinion is to: ask whether any applied pressure induced the victim to enter into the contract and then ask whether that pressure went beyond what the law is prepared to countenance as legitimate?
+        - 'The proper approach in my opinion is to: ask whether any applied pressure induced the victim to enter into the contract and then ask whether that pressure went beyond what the law is prepared to countenance as legitimate?
           - Pressure will be illegitimate if it consists of unlawful threats ...
 But the categories are not closed.
-        - Even overwhelming pressure, not amounting to unconscionable or unlawful conduct, however, will not necessarily constitute economic duress.’
+        - Even overwhelming pressure, not amounting to unconscionable or unlawful conduct, however, will not necessarily constitute economic duress.'
 (McHugh JA)
       - ANZ Banking Group Ltd v Karam (2005) 64 NSWLR 149
-        - [66] The vagueness inherent in the terms “economic duress” and “illegitimate pressure” can be avoided by treating the concept of “duress” as limited to threatened or actual unlawful conduct.
+        - [66] The vagueness inherent in the terms "economic duress" and "illegitimate pressure" can be avoided by treating the concept of "duress" as limited to threatened or actual unlawful conduct.
         - The threat or conduct in question need not be directed to the person or property of the victim, narrowly identified, but can be to the legitimate commercial and financial interests of the party.
 (The Court)
       - Threats to break a contract
         - A recognised category of case of economic duress is a threat to breach a contract.